Stratford High School (Houston): History

 Around 1999–2000 the Japanese Language Supplementary School of Houston, the Japanese supplementary school of Houston, moved its classes from Westchester Education Center to Stratford, but around 2000-2001 the school moved its classes back to Westchester.

 In 2004, the building which housed Stratford was found to have massive structural problems, including bricks falling out of the building exterior, which required immediate attention.
 The Stratford campus was closed, and the students were moved to the Westchester Academy for International Studies while repairs went on at the Stratford campus.
 This move posed a challenge because the Westchester facility could no longer handle a student body as large as Stratford's.
 Many noted the irony of the temporary move, noting that when Westchester was closed, many Westchester students were sent to Stratford, and now the situation had reversed itself.
 Stratford moved back into its regular facility in 2005.

+The Spartans were the 1978 4A and 1987 5A State Football Champions.

 In the 2006–2007 football season, the Spartans won the district title.

 In February 2008 the UIL announced that Stratford would be realigned to Class 4A, District 23 effective in the 2008–2009 school year.
 The new alignment affected not only football, but all UIL activities.
 The schools in the new district stretched from Richmond to Bay City and El Campo.
 Spring Branch ISD appealed the realignment, citing outrage at the loss of a 34-year-long rivalry with Memorial High School, as well as concern that Stratford would have the most travel of any Houston-area school.
 In the appeal hearing, the UIL ruled that Stratford would be allowed to remain in Class 5A, and the Spartans were assigned to District 18, where they faced the three other SBISD schools (including Memorial), three high schools from Alief ISD, and private school Strake Jesuit.
 Stratford was later reclassified as a 4A school, but still played Memorial in the annual "Green Out" football game.
 With the 2014 UIL reclassification and realignment, Stratford became 5A.